w3c/wai-curricula/content/designer/inclusive-design-process.md

 Courses based on this module should:

-* discuss benefits of involving people with disabilities and risks of not involving people with disabilities in user research activities
+* discuss aspects related to involving people with disabilities when conducting user research activities
-* discuss user requirements and accommodation needs of people with disabilities
+* discuss the impact of involving people with disabilities to create more accessible designs

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how involving people with disabilities in the design and development process leads to better accessibility
+* explain how involving people with disabilities can lead to more accessible designs
 * assess and communicate the need for involvement of people with disabilities
 * examine applicable design requirements for accessibility, such as those defined by accessibility standards and policies
 * articulate the potential risks of not involving people with disabilities